EuBIFrauke/guacamole-receipe2/README.md

-# guacamole-receipe2
+# A recipe for Guacamole
-An example repository for introductory Git training
+An example repository for introductory **Git** training.
+This is the first day of the training.c